Gabby8810/Heart_Disease_Prediction_Feature_Preprocessing/README.md

 * `MaxHR`
 * `Oldpeak`

-Scaling will be applied at the appropriate stage before future modelling, rather than unnecessarily altering the raw dataset.
+Scaling will be applied at the appropriate stage rather than unnecessarily modifying the original dataset.

 ---

-# 13. Correlation and Redundant Features
+# 📈 Correlation Analysis

-Correlation analysis is important for identifying relationships between numerical variables.
+Correlation analysis is useful for understanding relationships between numerical variables and identifying potentially redundant features.

-The following numerical variables can be examined:
+The following variables can be examined:

 * `Age`
 * `RestingBP`